ComicalCache/Advent-of-Code-Template/README.md

-# Advent of Code runner
+# Advent of Code Template
-Simple AoC runner.
+Simple Advent of Code template.
 Use `-h` for brief or `--help` for more elaborate usage information.

 ## Add new day